AAOINews Brief

 What Actually Happened

 The timing matters too.
 The 800G upgrade cycle is just starting.
-AOI has spent years investing in vertical integration — manufacturing its own lasers, packaging its own modules — to win exactly this kind of deal.
+AOI has spent years investing in vertical integration, manufacturing its own lasers and packaging its own modules, to win exactly this kind of deal.
 A hyperscale win now, early in the cycle, shows the strategy is paying off.

 The Catch

 At 31.9x forward earnings, AAOI is priced for a revenue ramp that hasn't started yet.
-The stock has been a volatility machine — the kind of name retail traders chase and institutions avoid.
-Tradr just launched a leveraged ETF tied to AAOI, which tells you who's driving the marginal bid.
+The stock has been a volatility machine, the kind of name retail traders chase and institutions avoid.
+Tradr just launched a leveraged ETF (a fund that uses borrowed money to amplify daily price swings) tied to AAOI, which tells you who's driving the buying pressure.
 Leveraged ETF creation tracks retail sentiment, not fundamentals.

 AOI is in the right market at the right time.
 800G transceivers are where data center spend is headed, and a hyperscale design win is the hardest door to open.
 But the stock already prices in a lot of optimism.
 The gap between "qualified supplier" and "primary vendor shipping at scale" is where small optical companies stumble.
 The number to watch: next quarter's revenue guide.
 Anything above $130mn would confirm the hyperscale ramp is real.